eclipse-hono/hono/example/protocol-gateway-example/README.md

-# Example *Protocol adapter* to connect to the AMQP adapter
+# Example *Protocol gateway* to connect to the AMQP adapter

 > Disclaimer: This example is considered a POC and not intended to be run in a productive environment.